 Marine ecosystems not only house economically important species of ocean animals and plants but also provide saltwater habitat for their offspring.
 Saltwater ecosystems have come under stress in recent decades as the world’s population increases and the condition of the environment diminishes.

 Marine wetlands are transitional areas between the open ocean and coastal lands.
 Many organisms that live in marine wetland habitats spend part of their life in the intertidal zone and must adapt to a cycle of changing water levels and salinity.
 Examples of marine wetland ecosystems include mangroves and salt marshes.

 Mangrove trees provide a perfect example of a species adapted to the dynamic wetland ecosystem, as they are one of the few types of trees that can survive in saltwater ecosystems.

-Marine wetlands are “transitional areas” between the ocean and coastal lands, according to the U.S. Geological Survey.
-Saltwater wetland ecosystems include mangroves and marshes.
-Organisms adapted to living in wetlands habitats live part of their life outside the water and must adapt to a cycle of changing water salinity.
 Mangrove trees are essential to coastal marine ecosystems.
-According to the U.S. Fish and Wildlife Service, mangroves provide habitats for numerous organisms; harbor nesting sites and foraging grounds for birds, reptiles and mammals; buffer storms by functioning as wind breaks and baffling wave action with their roots; and filter the water by catching sedimentation and detritus in their roots.
-Saltwater marshes occur in protected areas along the coastline and provide many of the same benefits of mangrove habitats.
-Instead of mangrove trees, herbaceous plants and grasses dominate saltwater marshes.
+Mangroves provide habitat for numerous organisms; harbor nesting sites and foraging grounds for birds, reptiles and mammals; buffer storms by functioning as wind breaks and baffling wave action with their roots; and filter water by catching sediment and detritus in their roots.